Dear Longines, Bring Back The Ref. 5699

 There aren’t many of them out there, and they seldom pop up for sale.
 When they do, it’s mostly at the world’s best auction houses, which is already a solid promise of a fat premium price tag.
 For us dreamers, there isn’t much to celebrate, but at least we get a bunch of high-quality photos, the kind you often find accompanying lots selling for €100,000.

-One detail that is not so obvious from pictures but that is pretty astonishing is the diameter of the watch.
+One detail that is not so obvious in pictures but that is pretty astonishing is the diameter of the watch.
 While watches from the 1940s usually hop around 35mm in diameter, the Longines 5699 is a notable exception.
 The astonishing 39.5mm case is well beyond the standard and leaves a lot of space for dial artistry.

 Doppia Lancetta — “Double-hand”